Chapter 2 - Faculty and Academics

 Continuing Part-Time Faculty Member: An instructor who does not hold a 100% faculty appointment, but who teaches in two of any four consecutive long semesters.

 Department Review Committee: Committee that conducts initial evaluation of faculty within the applicable department in accordance with the department’s performance expectations.
-Committee membership is to be determined by the departments as outlined in this policy.
+Committee members are elected by department faculty and serve rotating terms.

 Evaluation Guidelines: Guidance provided by Provost regarding the evaluation process as well as the preparation of faculty curriculum vitae and Annual Reports.
 The Evaluation Guidelines will be posted on the Provost’s “Faculty Resources” website.Workload Distribution: Distribution of effort between teaching, research, and service.